7 Amazing Tropical Blooms Sure to Delight

 Musa Ornata, the ornamental or flowering banana plant, is one of more than 50 species of banana in the Musa genus.
 They are large, tropical evergreen perennials originating in southeast Asia.
 The blossoms grow on stems of up to 3-4 feet in length and arise from the center of the plant.
 The blooms are usually long, tapering buds that present upright or they can also fold over in a draping manner, depending on the variety.
-Musa thrives in high temperatures and humid environments and produces flowers in mid-summer in a range of whites, purples, pinks, oranges and yellow.
+Musa thrives in high temperatures and humid environments and produces flowers in mid-summer in a range of whites, purples, pinks, oranges, and yellows.
 The plant can grow up to 50 feet tall in the wild.

-The banana bloom is usually available year-round in floral shops that showcase unique and unusually flowers.
+The banana bloom is usually available year-round in floral shops that showcase unique and unusual flowers.
 The Musa Ornata, in all its varieties, is grown commercially in Hawaii and South America for North American consumers.

 Plus, 5 Exotic Foliages for Tropical Arrangements